Panthera leo melanochaita: Manes

 In the 19th and 20th centuries, lion type specimens were described on the basis of their mane size and colour.
 Mane colour varies from sandy, tawny, isabelline, light reddish yellow to dark brown and black.
 Mane length varies from short to extending to knee joints and under the belly.
 Lions without a mane were observed in the Tsavo area.

 Mane development is related to age: older males have more extensive manes than younger ones; manes continue to grow up to the age of four to five years, long after lions become sexually mature.
 Males living in the Kenyan highlands above elevations of 800 m develop heavier manes than lions in the more humid and warmer lowlands of eastern and northern Kenya.
 Average ambient temperature, nutrition and testosterone influence the colour and size of the mane.
 Its length is an indicator for age and fighting ability of the lion.
 In Serengeti National Park, female lions favour males with dense and dark manes as mates.

+Skull

+Skulls of males measure 321.0–401.0 mm, with a condylobasal length of 309.0–348.0 mm and 222.0–256.0 mm in zygomatic width.
+Skulls of lionesses measure 292.0–333.0 mm, with a condylobasal length of 263.0–291.0 mm and 188.0–212.0 mm in zygomatic width.

+The mean greatest lengths of skulls are 357.2 ± 1.37 mm and 295.2 ± 0.92 mm for adult males and females, respectively.
+The means for sub-adult males and females are 329.4 ± 3.23 mm and 283.5 ± 3.85 mm, respectively.

+Skulls of Cape lions are about 1.0 in on average longer than those of equatorial lions and narrower than those from Ethiopia, Sudan and West Africa.
+The mean greatest lengths of skulls of male and female Kruger lions respectively are 380 ± 3.9 cm and 314 ± 3.2 cm.